shinokada/svelte-cryptocurrency-icons/src/routes/+page.md

 ## Variation

-The default variation value is outline.
+The default variation value is color.
 Use the `variation` prop to change it to solid.

 ```html
 <Btc variation="black" />